-- In your word processing program, set your paragraph styles to "0" space before and after paragraphs.
+In your word processing program, set your paragraph styles to "0" space before and after paragraphs and check the box to not add extra space between paragraphs.
 Also, set your line spacing to "double."
-This eliminates most spacing errors. - Learn how to use "right tabs" and "leaders" so that you can properly format your Table of Contents, List of Tables, and List of Figures. - Don't rely on LaTeX alone for all your formatting.
-The content has format requirements as well.
+This eliminates most spacing errors.

+- Learn how to use "right tabs" and "leader lines" so that you can properly format your Table of Contents, List of Tables, and List of Figures. - Engineers: Don't rely on LaTeX alone for all your formatting.
+The content has format requirements as well. - PICK A FONT AND FONT SIZE for the entire paper.
+(Ariel 10 pt or TNR 12 pt only - 10pt minimum in LaTeX)